unstoppabledomains/dev-docs/reverse-resolution/integration-guides/smart-contracts.md

 ---
 title: Smart Contract Integration Guide | UD Developer Portal
 description: This guide covers how to retrieve the reverse record of UD domains using smart contracts.
-This process requires using the ABIs implemented into the Unstoppable Domains UNS smart contract.
+This process requires using the ABIs built into the Unstoppable Domains UNS smart contract.
 ---

 # Smart Contract Integration Guide

 This guide covers how to retrieve the reverse record of UD domains using smart contracts.
-This process requires using the ABIs implemented into the Unstoppable Domains UNS smart contract.
+This process requires using the ABIs built into the Unstoppable Domains UNS smart contract.

 ## Step 1: Select a UNS Registry Smart Contract